 Whether adding to the dramatic texture of a scene by producing believable matte paintings or creating inspiring concept art, the main emphasis of Andrew’s work is to represent the effect of light on form to achieve an enhanced illusion of reality.

-Andrew’s career in visual effects began when he was recruited by ImageMovers Digital to work on Disney’s A Christmas Carol and Mars Needs Moms.
+Andrew’s career in visual effects began when he was recruited by Doug Chiang at ImageMovers Digital to work on Disney’s A Christmas Carol and Mars Needs Moms.
 While there, he was exposed to many talented artists and had the chance to work closely with mentors whose artwork inspired him in his early development as a matte painter.

 Soon after, Andrew was invited to work alongside the creative team of artists at Aardman Animations in Bristol, UK on the Academy Award-nominated production of The Pirates!
 Band of Misfits, directed by Peter Lord.